lifebit-ai/cloudos-cli/README.md

 #### Cromwell server managing

-WDL pipelines run using a Cromwell server in CloudOS.
+In order to run WDL pipelines, a Cromwell server in CloudOS should be running.
 This server can be accessed to check its status, restart it or stop it, using the following commands:

 ```bash
 # Cromwell server requires its particular token